jeancab/UBC_MDS_application/lesson_plan.md

 | 2    	| Building prediction models of student success    	| Which students are likely to dropout or fail?
 Can we build an early at-risk detection model for in time interventions? 	| scikit-learn                           	| 25%    	|
 | 3    	| Investigating the biases of prediction models    	| Are the prediction models biased toward certain population of students?
 Are the data biased?                           	| matplotlib, scikit-learn               	| 25%    	|
 | 4    	| Building a learning analytics dashboard          	| How can we communicate learning analytics insights to a non-technical audience (instructors, students, managers)?      	| jupyter-dash                           	| 25%    	|

+### Academic Integrity/Code of Conduct
+Refer to the Academic and Professional Integrity section of the UMSI Student Handbook. (access to Student Orientation course required).

+### Accommodations
+Refer to the Accommodations for Students with Disabilities section of the UMSI Student Handbook (access to the Student Orientation course required).
+Use the Student Intake Form to begin the process of working with the University’s Office of Services for Students with Disabilities.

+### Accessibility
+Refer to the Screen reader configuration for Jupyter Notebook Content document to learn accessibility tips for Jupyter Notebooks.

+### Library Access
+Refer to the U-M Library’s information sheet on accessing library resources from off-campus.
+For more information regarding library support services, please refer to the U-M Library Resources section of the UMSI Student Handbook (access to the Student Orientation course required).

+### Student Mental Health
+Refer to the University’s Resources for Stress and Mental Health website for a listing of resources for students.

+### Student Services
+Refer to the Introduction to UMSI Student Life section of the UMSI Student Handbook (access to the Student Orientation course required).

+Technology Tips
+Recommended Technology
+This program requires Jupyter Notebook for completion of problem sets and Adobe or other PDF viewer for reading articles.
+Working Offline
+While the Coursera platform has an integrated Jupyter Notebook system, you can work offline on your own computer by installing Python 3.5+ and the Jupyter software packages, including pyspark.
+For more details, consult the Jupyter Notebook FAQ.